su8/pinky-bar/README.md

 ```

 Copy the code from extra/scripts/drive-temperature.sh or `exec` it from **xinitrc** or the script used to start your DE/WM.

+To extend pinkybar with your own crafted perl script:

+* perl

+Have a look at extra/scripts/pinky.pl, it serves as example how to write the most basic script in order to extend pinkybar.

 To get the sound volume level: